cuijiyao01/docker-k8s-training/docker/Exercise 1 - Setting up Docker.md

 Verify if the packages installed successfully by checking if the files `/usr/bin/docker` and `/usr/bin/dockerd` exist.
 You can run `docker -v` to check the version.

 ## Step 2: Set up the proxy server
-Docker also needs to know about the proxy settings to work properly.
+SAP is slowly becoming proxy-less, i.e. the explicit proxy server that you all probably know gets replaced by a transparent proxy which you won't even notice it is there.
+However, this does not apply to all SAP locations and SAP datacenters yet, therefore, we will let  Docker know about the proxy settings to work properly.

 - Create a systemd drop-in by creating the directory `/etc/systemd/system/docker.service.d`.
 Create the file `/etc/systemd/system/docker.service.d/proxy.conf` and put this inside: